This Girl Can – 18 months on

 In response to the 50 Women to Kona movement, WTC launched its ‘Women for Tri’ initiative.
 One of the first people to speak out against it was coach Brett Sutton: The Women for Tri initiative.
 One of the key points he brings up is that the original 12 women on the board were all American, but the main problems are in Europe and elsewhere, so a very narrow perspective is being looked at.

-Another balanced article I read explained how WTC had fought back against accusations of ‘pink washing’: Inside the Women for Tri advisory board.
+Another balanced article I read explained how WTC had fought back against accusations of ‘pink washing’.
 I also read Sarah Gross’s article, Triathlon: a sport of gender equality?, wherein she states that “We are one of, if not THE most gender inclusive sports on the planet, we have a rich history of gender inclusivity”… however, despite being more inclusive than many other sports, there is still some way to go.

 Although Women for Tri sounded like a positive initiative (and its Facebook group is a welcoming and inclusive place for women to discuss gender-specific tri issues), it didn’t take long before the only pro athlete on the board, Hillary Biscay, resigned as she didn’t feel the group had any real clout: http://hillarybiscay.com/2015/03/27/why-i-resigned-from-the-women-for-tri-board/